 JavaScript Bookmarklets for Accessibility Testing.

-These bookmarklets are very useful for people who are not allowed to install browser add-ons for accessibility testing, which is the case in some corporate environments.
 (See also pauljadam/bookmarklets, the GitHub repository for the accessibility bookmarklets.
 This repository was last updated in September 2019.)
 (Accessed on 29.05.2023.) -

 BOSA Accessibility Check: